Make the most of your time on shore with this guide to what to see in Copenhagen in one day in Copenhagen on a cruise stop

 Continue walking along the harbourside path, and the next landmark that you will come across is the Design Museum.
-My one regret is that I could not fit in a visit to this museum during one day in Copenhagen.
+My one regret is that one day in Copenhagen was not long enough to allow me to fit in a visit to this museum.

-Housed on one of the fine 18th Century rococo buildings that are typical of this area of Copenhagen, this museum offers a crash course in Danish design.
+Housed in one of the fine 18th Century rococo buildings that are typical of this area of Copenhagen, this museum offers a crash course in Danish design.

-Opening hours: 10am – 6 pm (until 9pm Wednesdays); closed on Mondays
+Opening hours: 10 am – 6 pm (until 10 pm Thursdays); closed on Mondays

 With its crayon-hued houses, Nyhavn is the poster child of Copenhagen.